kirchner-jan/minimalprior/posts/universalprior/how-to-build-a-mind-neuroscience.md

 As mentioned above, point 3 is conjecture.
 But I’m very excited about that conjecture and if anyone has some leads or ideas (or questions), feel free to send me an email or to book some time for a chat with me :) Looking forward to talk!

-### Subscribe to On Brains, Minds, And Their Possible Uses

-Welcome to my little corner of mindspace